"Dr Doom" sees Iran-Israel clash, says buy precious metals

 Faber said that in uncertain times, investors had to reconcile themselves to volatility.

-"If you can't live with volatility, stay in bed," he said, pointing out that even cash.
+"If you can't live with volatility, stay in bed," he said, pointing out that even cash was subject to a lot of volatility.

 The 66 year-old, who has earned the moniker "Dr Doom", earlier told the conference that the likelihood of war in the Middle East was boosted by Western powers' imperatives of keeping China in check, given its dependence on Middle Eastern oil.